Picture Book Art

 Juvenile Fiction - J Selznic

-At over 500 pages, The Invention of Hugo Cabret is really too long to be considered a picture book.
-It is however a book mostly told through pictures.
-The artwork is created totally with graphite pencils and could be an entire art exhibition enclosed between the book covers.
+At over 500 pages, The Invention of Hugo Cabret is really too long to be considered a picture book, however, the story is mostly told through pictures.
+The artwork is created completely with graphite pencils, and could very well be considered an entire art exhibition enclosed between the book covers.

 Mo Willems